 Male and female always behave differently and have different consumptions pattern.
 It is controlled by social, biological and familial factors.
 This has influence on food preferences and eating styles.
 For example, female consume less calories than male which shows that females tend to eat in a more feminine style [3].
-Literatures indicate that urbanization is one of the major cause of nutrition transition, which is governed by various factors such as dietary intake, food consumption and socio-cultural practices.
+Literatures indicate that urbanization is one of the major causecauses of nutrition transition, which is governed by various factors such as dietary intake, food consumption and socio-cultural practices.
 This transition is root cause for increasing overweight and obesity.
 In recent days not only men, women are also at great risk of non-communicable diseases.
 Individual's diet and healthy practices decides their risks for non-communicable diseases.
-The study of healthy and unhealthy practices among men and women, directly relates to their health status and risks for non-communicable diseases is relationship with extent of urbanization.
+The study of healthy and unhealthy practices among men and women, directly relates to their health their health status and risks for non-communicable diseases.
+This study along rural-urban gradient will correlates correlate, its relationship with extent of urbanization.
 Hence, present investigation is carried out with the objective to compare food consumption practices between men and women across rural-urban interface of Bangalore.